Dicelette/i18n/en/docusaurus-plugin-content-docs/current/admin/model/index.md

 If the sheet is not marked as private but is published in a channel that users do not normally have access to, they will still be able to see the sheet with the `/display` and `/graph` commands.
 :::

 ![embed](/assets/register/embed_template.png)

-:::warning Caution
+:::warning About default channel
-The `#user_chan` and `#private_character` channels cannot be changed after registration, as they are saved globally in the database.
+You need to re-register the template if you want to change the default channel for private and public sheet.
+But, saved user doesn't needs to be re-registered as the channel & messageID are saved in the database.
+If you need to move all the sheets to another channel, you need to use the [`/export`](../config/import_export.md) command.
 :::